Psychedelic research is on the cutting edge of cognitive neuroscience.

 Actually, psychedelic research seems to be the cutting edge of a lot of science right now.
 Yes, you’ve heard it before, psychedelic renaissance and all that.
 But, slow down for a second and consider that this mass of psychedelic science, neuroscience and all the rest, and that mainstream cultural upswing it’s inviting wasn’t always on trending.

 It has taken a lot of dedicated work by a lot of courageous people to put themselves and their careers on the line to effort towards the legitimization of psychedelic science.
 Thanks to them, mentioning the scientific or therapeutic value of psychedelics in academia is not akin to career suicide anymore.
-In fact, The opposite may even be true at this point.
+In fact, the opposite may even be true for psychedelic therapy at this point.

 So who do we have to thank for this?
 Well, a lot of people, back decades, both scientists and outlaws and those straddling the middle.
 But, there is one person we can thank for the current repertoire of fMRI studies on the psychedelic brain, and he is the guest for this episode of the podcast.